TonyDeRosia/enshrouded_world_duplicator/README.md

 ## **Enshrouded World Duplicator**
 A Python-based tool that allows you to safely duplicate your Enshrouded game worlds while preserving all data and settings.
+The duplication process is **non-destructive**—new copies are created without overwriting existing worlds.

 ---